Who we are & what we do

 A Parish Council is the lowest tier of local government.
 It is a corporate body and a creature of statute.
 It has certain duties to carry out and may choose to exercise certain powers.
 It must not act ultra vires.

 Croughton Parish Council consists of nine voluntary Councillors who are elected for a four-year term of office to serve and administer for the needs of the residents of Croughton.
 When a vacancy occurs, called a casual vacancy, a new member is co-opted until the next local elections.
-At the local elections held in May 2015 six Councillors were elected unopposed.
-Three of the 9 seats were not filled.
-During the year Mike Tadman and Rodger James were co-opted to serve on the Parish Council, followed in July 2016 by Vee Griffiths.
+At the local elections held in May 2021 7 Councillors were elected unopposed.
+Two of the 9 seats were not filled.
+In August 2021 Stephen Lyons and Steven Caldwell were co-opted to serve on the Parish Council.
 The Parish Council is now operating at full capacity.

 The Council currently meets at Croughton Village Hall, Wheelers Drive, Croughton, Northants, NN13 5ND.